 This travelling course will spend time exploring sustainable urban design in the UK; indigenous livelihoods in the Arctic Circle; and ecotourism in Scandinavia.
 Activities will include:

 -site visits to examine ‘smart’ and carbon-reduction technologies;

 -the chance to meet iconic animals, such as reindeer and huskies;

 -a boat tour of picturesque landscapes.

 Sustainability on Trial is typically offered as a pre-semester seminar in the fall and spring semesters.
 It begins before the London Center semester program starts and returns to London upon completion.
 Visit the Program Dates page for specific seminar dates.

 This seminar carries three credits listed in Geography.
-You can learn more about the class and see examples of student coursework through this PSA about Ethical Travel, dedicated Instagram accounts capturing food ethics and animal science issues encountered during the trip, a student website about oil & gas resources, and a policy brief about urban green spaces.
+You can learn more about the class and see examples of student coursework through this PSA about Ethical Travel, a series of protest posters inspired by the trip, and a policy brief about urban green spaces.

 Eligibility & Admissions